 Your baby normally breastfeeds, and you want to bottle-feed her?
-If she has trouble bottle-feeding or refuses to altogether, see the tips on Combining breast and bottle, page 462.
+If she has trouble bottle-feeding or refuses to altogether, see Combining breast and bottle, page 462.

 Cleaning bottles, nipples and breast pumps

 Breast pumps and baby bottles need to be kept very clean when feeding your baby breast milk or commercial infant formula.